binomial14/Excellent_computer_program_project/README.md

 1. Learn how to play MJ!!!
 2. Keep Coding!
 3. Get an A+ on Computer Programming.
+4. Design a fucking awesome AI to beat other teams.

 ## Schedule
 | Week | Date  | What we are doing / What we did                          |